 A versatile model is one that can be used for different sports and in everyday use.
 With its rigid structure and hiker-centric feature set, the Zulu is more of a targeted hiking daypack than it is a multi-use tool.
 The softer construction and clever external attachments of the Osprey Talon 22 make it more versatile than the Gregory.
-Our Top Pick Marmot Kompressor is far less comfortable than the Gregory, but it is ultralight for carry as an accessory daypack on longer travels.
+Our Top Pick Marmot Kompressor is far less comfortable than the Gregory, but it is ultralight and works as an accessory daypack on longer travels.
 The other Top Pick, new arrival Mountain Hardwear Scrambler 30 lends versatility with waterproof construction.
 One Zulu attribute that enhances its versatility is Mountain Hardwear's inclusion of a rain cover.
 If this is an important feature for you, you need not purchase this accessory separately.

 Ease of Use

 Ease of use is a function of pockets, placement of pockets, and the tailoring of the straps on a backpack.
-The Gregory Zulu, with 7 accessory pockets and full function compression straps, is not a simple product.
-There is definitely a learning curve.
+The Gregory Zulu, with seven accessory pockets and full function compression straps, is not a simple product.
+There is a learning curve.
 Once you are familiar with all the features, they are largely intuitive and are all useful.
 We like that the side compression straps do not cross any major zippers.
 We wish that the lower side compression strap did not cover the very middle of the stretchy mesh water bottle pocket.
-Placed just 3 inches higher, this strap could be more useful.
+Placed just three inches higher, this strap could be more useful.